 First, companies must rush development to be the first to market.
 Second, many use overseas factories with lower safety standards.
 As a result, products can reach millions of consumers without undergoing a rigorous safety review.

 A prime example of the issues characteristic of consumer electronics involves lithium-ion batteries.
 These devices can overheat, triggering explosions or fires that can injure or kill consumers.
+Product liability claims can also arise from property damage, such as fires or explosions caused by defective electronics.
+Product safety is a critical concern in this industry, and failure to address safety issues has led to class action lawsuits against electronics manufacturers for widespread defects, resulting in recalls and significant legal consequences.

 Children's Toys and Products